What’s New in 2026

 West Seattle Link Extension Route and Stations Selected

 The Sound Transit Board has selected the route and station locations for the West Seattle Link Extension.
-Construction is expected to begin in 2027 to extend the light rail 4.1 miles and serve four new stations in the SODO, Delridge, and West Seattle neighborhoods.
+Construction is expected to begin in 2027 to extend the light rail to 4.1 miles and serve four new stations in the SODO, Delridge, and West Seattle neighborhoods.
 See the full press release here.

 Amtrak Advances Rail Yard Upgrades in Seattle and New Amtrak Airo Trains